-The CAISO considered modifying is proposing to modify its planned outage provisions to correspond with the proposed modifications to its RA counting rules and assessments.
+The CAISO is proposing to modify its planned outage provisions.
 The CAISO describes proposed changes to its planned outage provisions in the following section and provides relevant background on the current provisions.

 Proposed Changes from the Previous Version

 The CAISO has made several modifications and clarifications from the draft final proposal.
 Specifically, the CAISO has provided specific responses to stakeholder objections to the planned outage substitution requirement.
 Additionally, the CAISO has made the additional clarifications: